No. 7 Terrapins win 6th straight, down No. 16 Buckeyes 76-74 - WHIZ News

-COLUMBUS, Ohio (AP) — Abby Meyers scored 24 points and No. 7 Maryland finished the regular season on a six-game winning streak with a 76-74 victory over No. 16 Ohio State on Friday night.
+COLUMBUS, Ohio (AP) — Abby Meyers matched her season his by scoring 24 points and No. 7 Maryland finished the regular season on a six-game winning streak with a 76-74 victory over No. 16 Ohio State on Friday night.

 Lavender Briggs’ 3-pointer was part of an 8-0 run midway through the fourth quarter that gave the Terrapins (24-5, 15-3 Big Ten) a 73-69 lead.